✉️ Email Drafter

 Purpose

-Turn rough notes into a professional, logistics-industry email — ready to send to carriers, customers, vendors, or internal teams — matching your company's voice and communication standards.
+Turn rough notes into a professional, logistics-industry email — ready to send to carriers, customers, vendors, or internal teams — matching your company's voice and communication standards, with a subject line the recipient can triage in one glance and a body structured so the recipient can act on it without re-reading.

 When to Use

-Use this skill when you need to draft any business email related to logistics operations: carrier rate negotiations, customer shipment updates, vendor coordination, claims correspondence, RFQ responses, appointment scheduling, or internal team communications.
-It handles the formatting, tone, and industry language so you can focus on the content.
+Use this skill when you need to draft any business email related to logistics operations: carrier rate negotiations, customer shipment updates, vendor coordination, claims correspondence, RFQ responses, appointment scheduling, escalations, or internal team communications.
+It handles the formatting, tone, reference fields, and industry language so you can focus on the content.

 Required Input